ibexa/documentation-developer/docs/api/rest_api_authentication.md

 ## Session based Authentication

-This approach violates generally the principles of RESTful services.
+The sessions are only created to re-authenticate the user (and perform authorization) and not to hold session state in the service.
-However, the sessions are only created to re-authenticate the user (and perform authorization, which has do be done anyway) and not to hold session state in the service.
+Because of that we consider this method to support AJAX based applications even if this approach violates the principles of RESTful services.

-So we consider this method to support AJAX based applications.
+For more information, see [REST API authentication introduction](general_rest_usage.md#rest-api-authentication).

 ### Session cookie

-If activated, the user must log in to use this and the client must send the session cookie in every request, using a standard Cookie header.
+If activated, the user must log in, and the client must send the session cookie in every request, using a standard Cookie header.
-The name (sessionName) and value (sessionID) of the header is defined  in response when doing a POST /user/sessions.
+The name (`sessionName`) and value (`sessionID`) of the header are defined  in a `/user/sessions` POST response.

-Example request header: `Cookie: <SessionName> : <sessionID>`
+Example request header: `Cookie: <SessionName> : <sessionID>`.

 ### CSRF

 A CSRF token needs to be sent in every request using "unsafe" methods (as in: not GET or HEAD) when a session has been established.
 It should be sent with header X-CSRF-Token.
-The token (csrfToken) is defined in response when login through POST `/user/sessions`.
+The token (csrfToken) is defined in response during logging in through POST `/user/sessions`.

 Example request headers: